41 killer copywriting tips that'll improve any business fast.

 Ultimately, if that's the aim, business copy must be simple and straightforward.

 Tip 8: Tell a story to become memorable.

 As humans, we’re hard-wired to love stories.
-From fairytales as a kid through to movies and books in our adult lives, stories work.
+From fairytales as a kid, through to movies and books in our adult lives, stories work.

 In business copy, storytelling makes ideas stick.
 Relatable stories transform businesses into brands and customers into loyal, repeat clients.

-This doesn't require a lot of words.
+And stories don't always require a lot of words.
 Apple famously use succinct storytelling to market their products.

 In the advert below, they're conveying that their iPad Pro addresses numerous issues, namely that of usability.